jaspector

 Monday-Friday, business hours

-Typical inspection sequence: Typical sequence: footing/foundation, mechanical systems, electrical, final building inspection.
+Typical sequence: Typical sequence: footing/foundation, mechanical systems, electrical, final building inspection.

 Permits required for construction, alteration, repair, demolition, change of occupancy, and installation or alteration of electrical, gas, mechanical, or plumbing systems.
 Oregon does not offer a permit-free residential building exemption.

-Typical processing time is 10-30 business days for standard single-family residential; 20-60+ days for commercial or complex projects..
+Building permit processing times in unincorporated Hood River County, OR typically run 10-30 business days for standard single-family residential; 20-60+ days for commercial or complex projects..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Hood River County, OR.
 The following work is generally exempt: Non-habitable, one-story detached accessory structures not exceeding 200 square feet and 15 feet in height (garden sheds, storage buildings); Fences not exceeding 7 feet in height; Retaining walls not supporting regulated buildings; Paint, wallpaper, new cabinets, countertops, and tile or carpet finish work; Certain minor repairs and maintenance.
 Note: Exempt from building permit does not mean exempt from zoning and other local requirements.
 Verify edge cases with the Building Code & Inspection Division.
+When in doubt, confirm with the local building department before starting work.